medcomdk/dk-ehmi-eds/input/pagecontent/security-en.md

 **Metadata for an EDS System Client**

-In addition to the metadata elements described in section 3.3.1 of the general ‘Sikkerhedsmodel’, the following metadata elements must be specified for system clients:
+In addition to the metadata elements described in section 3.3.1 __*of the general ‘Sikkerhedsmodel’*__, the following metadata elements must be specified for system clients:

 <table border="1">
     <tr>